Read or buy our book, Build: Elements of an Effective Software Organization →

 We use Hubspot to track our sales pipeline.
 Seeing the pipeline is helpful even for the engineers.
 It often provides great context for the features that may be included in the roadmap and is an excellent source of information when discussing the differences between our customers and their needs.

 When your organization becomes bigger, looking at the sales pipeline becomes less valuable.
-Because of this, our sales team also maintains a "Customer Feature Wishes" page that highlights the most common challenges across the deals.
+Because of this, our sales team also maintains a "customer feature wishes" page that highlights the most common challenges across the deals.

 An example Hubspot sales pipeline